bochap-learning/bazel-temporal-fastapi/README.md

 The application is broken into 3 different parts during the build process.
 The 3 parts are

 1. External dependencies used by application code
 This part generates the `requirements_lock.txt` and `MODULE.bazel.lock` file, this is platform dependant since the packages used in Linux and MacOS is different and are not compatible.
-When building docker images the command should be ran on a Linux host. [^2]
+Currently building of Open Container Intiative (OCI) compatible images is supported on linux hosts since the images used a linux base during runtime.
 ```
 bazel run //:requirements.update
 ```